akaase/hw-09-class-vars-and-methods/README.md

 ---

-# Part 1: Bank Account
+# Exercise 1: Bank Account

-Write your code in a file named `part1.py`.
+Write your code in a file named `exercise1.py`.

 1. Create a class called `BankAccount`.
 1. Add a *class variable* called `interest_rate` that is a **float** representing the interest rate for all the accounts in the bank.
 This is a class variable because it is used across all of the accounts.